Efficient Top-k s-Biplexes Search over Large Bipartite Graphs: Introduction

-{\bf Our contributions:} \begin{enumerate}[leftmargin=*] \item To the best of our knowledge, we are the first to formulate the {\em TBS} problem aiming to search $k$ maximal $s$-biplexes with most vertices.
-Theoretically, we prove that the {\em TBS} problem is NP-hard by a reduction from the constrained minimum vertex cover problem \citep{chen2003constrained}. \item We propose a non-trivial exact branching algorithm named MVBP.
-In order to solve the \emph{TBS}, we explore the many properties of the problem and use them to design reduction and branching rules.
-Using the analysing techniques of exponential branching algorithms, we demonstrate that the MVBP algorithm has a running time $O^*(\gamma_s^n)$ where $n$ is the vertex number of the input bipartite graph and $\gamma_s<2$ is a parameter related to $s$.
-Clearly, this algorithm is better than the simple brute-force enumeration. \item We investigate techniques which effectively improve the practical performance of the algorithm.
-Specifically, we introduce 2-hop decomposition, single-side bounds, and progressive search.
-As a result, the running time of the algorithm with these techniques is improved to $O^*(\gamma_s^{d_2})$.
-In other words, the exponent part of the running time is reduced from $n$ to $d_2$, a very small parameter in real graphs.
-For example, $n=3376972$ while $d_2=67$ when finding $1$-biplexes with both sides contains more than $15$ vertices in the AmazonRatings dataset. \item We conduct extensive experiments on both real-world datasets and synthetic datasets.
+We conduct extensive experiments on both real-world datasets and synthetic datasets.
 (1) The experimental results highlight the performance of the final algorithm, namely FastMVBP.
 In particular, FastMVBP outperforms all benchmarks by three orders of magnitude in several cases.
 For example, when searching for $1$-biplexes with at least $3$ vertices on each bipartite vertex set in the YouTube dataset, FastMVBP completes the task in 10.644 seconds, FastBB takes 532.3 seconds, and ListPlex requires 14260.9 seconds.
-(2) In a social recommendation task, TBS can identify more users who share common interests than another model. \end{enumerate}
+(2) In a social recommendation task, TBS can identify more users who share common interests than another model.